 If you're chasing huge top prizes and don't mind dry spells, go for High Volatility or Very High Volatility

-If you want to clear bonuses or meet wagering in a steady way, look for Low Volatility and high RTP slots
+If you want to clear bonuses or meet wagering in a steadier way, look for Low Volatility and high RTP slots

 Still unsure?
 Try a few demo games in each category from our list above to get a real feel for the swings.